[Post updated 12/25/24]

 The Upside Down Double Suet Feeder that arrived is beautiful.
 It’s made from heavy-duty recycled plastic, and feels like it will hold up for years.
 The top (available in blue, red, or green) slides up the hanging wires to install either one or two cakes of suet.
 The metal cage to access the suet lies on the bottom of the feeder.
 The idea is that this allows clinging birds like nuthatches, chickadees and woodpeckers to feed in their natural position.

 The challenge with this feeder is that it may take a long while for birds to begin using it.
 While certain birds may feed upside down in the wild, that’s not what they are accustomed to in most gardens.
 Transitioning to this new type of feeder may take both time and some curious, innovative individual birds to discover the suet and teach others by example.
-In the two weeks my feeder was up (one week at my home and another at the home of a friend with more backyard birds), neither of us spotted any birds on the feeder.
+In the first two weeks my feeder was up (one week at my home and another at the home of a friend with more backyard birds), neither of us spotted any birds on the feeder… and then, on Christmas morning, about a month after first installation, the Chickadees discovered it—and kept up a steady stream all morning.

 The verdict?
-Despite the challenges, this is a keeper.
+This is a keeper.
 I love the looks, the construction, the durability, and the ease of putting in the suet.
-All of those features would make this a great gift — as long as the recipient understands that this is a gift that will take time.
+All of those features would make this a great gift — as long as the recipient understands that this is a gift that may take time for the birds to find.